 PANTONE® Color palettes are available from the main Swatches panel.
 They are also available from the pop-up Swatches panel on the context toolbar when a shape, line, or stroke is selected.

 On the Swatches panel (or pop-up Swatches panel), from the category pop-up menu, select your preferred PANTONE palette.

-To display the PANTONE® Colour name and number, go to the Swatches panel's Panel Preferences menu and select Appearance>Show as List.
+To display the PANTONE® Color name and number, go to the Swatches panel's Panel Preferences menu and select Show as List.

-To add a registration colour as a swatch:
+To add a registration color as a swatch:

-From the Swatches panel, click Panel Preferences, then select Add Registration Colour.
+From the Swatches panel, click Panel Preferences, then select Add Registration Color.